Adam

 After working long hours and weekends, the team is excited and energized to get this update in your hands.

-In SureDash Progress Report #3, we were aiming to have the final version ready by the end of April, even if it was the last day of April.
+In SureDash Progress Report #3, we were aiming to have the release candidate version ready by the end of April, even if it was the last day of April.

 The team needed just a few more days to account for some last minute redirection.